 Dublin is the UNESCO City of Literature and one of the key landmarks that you must visit here is the beautiful cathedral.
 St Patrick’s Cathedral sees more than 300,000 visitors each year and for literary fans, it holds high significance as the birthplace of Gulliver’s Travels.
 Author Jonathan Swift was dean of the church from 1713 to 1745.
 Every October, there is an annual symposium to celebrate his life and work.

 This is an Irish landmark you won’t want to miss, no matter the weather.
 The sheer beauty of the cliffs and the rugged Liscannor coastline make it a bucket list destination.
-Travellers often brave the cold and fog just to get the panoramic views of the Atlantic Ocean.
+Travelers often brave the cold and fog just to get the panoramic views of the Atlantic Ocean.

-Rising more than 200 metres at their highest point, these cliffs offer an incredible viewing point; and with no safety barriers in place for tourists, there’s a real sense of going off the beaten track.
+Rising more than 200 meters at their highest point, these cliffs offer an incredible viewing point; and with no safety barriers in place for tourists, there’s a real sense of going off the beaten track.

 Here, you will find the perfect mix of sandy beaches, craggy cliffs and lush rolling hills.
-It’s a hiker’s favourite, a great place to spot dolphins, ideal for camping, and the best Irish destination for foodies too with its famous food and drinks trails.
+It’s a hiker’s favorite, a great place to spot dolphins, ideal for camping, and the best Irish destination for foodies too with its famous food and drinks trails.
 The Peninsula itself is one of Ireland’s most spectacular landmarks and a great spot for photography fans.